 Computer Aided Design (CAD) for Stencils

 I used TurboCad to layout the stencils in this project because of it’s affordable and very capable.
-TurboCad is available from Amazon for ~$50.
+TurboCad is available from Amazon.
 It takes time and technical skill to learn how to use CAD program.
 If this is outside your comfort zone, it’s easy enough to outsource the drafting job to a reputable business.
 Search for “drafting services” in your area at Kudzu.com or Angie’s List.

 Scanning and Tracing a Stencil Design